How Much Does It Cost to Insure a Tesla?

 Several factors increase the cost of Tesla insurance, including:

 Expensive Repair Costs: Tesla vehicles have more high-end, proprietary technology inside than ordinary vehicles.
 If these parts break, they’re expensive to repair.
 It costs much more to repair a Tesla than it does to repair a typical gas-powered vehicle.
-Tesla’s batteries, for example, can cost up to $25,000 to replace.
+Battery repairs can still be expensive, but today one of the biggest cost drivers is advanced sensor and camera calibration, which significantly increases repair costs after even minor collisions.

 Higher Values: Teslas are more expensive than other vehicles.
 With retail costs ranging from $30,000 to $120,000, Teslas are more expensive to insure because they’re worth more than a typical vehicle.

-Unibody Construction: While other cars use panels, Tesla is moving towards unibody construction to lower costs.
+Unibody Construction: While other cars use panels, Tesla continues using large castings and large body panels, which can make certain repairs more expensive, even though newer models are designed to simplify some repairs.
 Tesla vehicles tend to have large aluminum panels for better stability and safety.
 This comes at a cost: if one part of the panel is damaged, then the entire panel may need to be replaced.
 This can increase the cost of a small claim (like a scratch, ding, or dent) significantly.
 Insurance companies raise premiums accordingly.

 How Does Tesla Insurance Work?